 2. The State Of Shingles & Tiles

 Curling or buckling shingles are strong indicators that you need a new roof.
 The shingles on your roof are meant to lie flat.
 If they are curled or buckled, it means they have exceeded their life expectancy.
 In general, the part of the roof that is constantly under sunlight tends to have shingles losing granules.
 Another way to inspect substantial wear is to check the roof downspouts for signs of shingle granules.
 Damaged roofs shed shingle granules easily after stormy nights.
 Monitor the condition of the shingles on your roof to deduce when would be a good time to change your roof.
+This is especially important during the winter months.
+Know that the dramatic winter weather and falling snow are some of the prominent causes of personal injuries and gutter damage.
+To avoid that you can always take preventive measures by installing snow guards or metal roofs.

 3. Daylight Through Roof Deck